huscongao1692003/react_fontend/README.md

  react_fontend

 Requirements
-There are system requirements in order to install and setup Epora template and its components properly.
+There are system requirements in order to install and setup.
 Make sure that you are installed node.js and Yarn.
 Install Yarn
 <img width="899" alt="image" src="https://github.com/huscongao1692003/react_fontend/assets/72685335/691ea816-f586-4290-8b60-e84cc912d4c1">